 I joined the Ukie team as Head of Public Affairs in March 2017.
 Prior to this I spent ten years in the UK Civil Service leading on Creative Industries and tech policy in the Cabinet Office and Department for Culture, Media and Sport where I was instrumental in the development and implementation of the Video Games Tax Relief and the NextGen report.

 I’ve been working in IP Infringement/Content Protection since 2003 so have a wealth of knowledge on how to stop IP theft.
 Work closely with other creative sectors to ensure the UK is leading the fight against infringing sites so get in touch if you want to know more about how we can help.

 I lead a data-driven approach to Ukie’s policy, advocacy and engagement work and am involved in a range of initiatives to provide authoritative industry information, including running the UK Games Map, representing the games sector in cross-sector working groups and producing all Ukie’s independent research, such as the annual UK consumer games market valuation.

 I also run Ukie’s Mixed Reality Subgroup, which provides support, guidance, promotion and networking opportunities for Ukie members working in the VR/AR/MR sector.
 I can usually be found playing Doom.

-Laura Martin: Senior Communications & Events Officer, Digital Schoolhouse
+Laura Martin: Communications & Programme Manager, Digital Schoolhouse

 Shahneila Saeed: Head of Education; Director, Digital Schoolhouse